Best Landscaping Insurance 2026: Real Costs, 7 Carriers Compared + Free Agent Match

 Frequently Asked Questions

-Snow and ice management is a common secondary operation for landscapers, especially in northern states.
-Most carriers that write landscaping also accept snow removal as a secondary service — Hartford, Acuity, Travelers, Erie, and Westfield all accommodate it.
-The key underwriting question is whether the snow removal includes salting and de-icing (which adds a slip-and-fall exposure) and whether the client does snow plowing on public roads (which some carriers restrict).
-Make sure the snow removal revenue is disclosed on the application — failing to report it can lead to audit surprises and potential coverage disputes.
+Snow and ice management is a common secondary operation, especially in northern states.
+Most landscaping carriers accept snow removal as a secondary service, but salting and de-icing add slip-and-fall exposure and snow plowing on public roads is restricted by some carriers.
+Always disclose snow removal revenue on the application – failing to report it can lead to audit surprises and coverage disputes.

 Ankur Shrestha